 DELIVERABLES STATUS Develop and implement the 2023 LINK program, bringing 110 regional leaders to Montreal for four days of programming, including at least a 10% representation of new voices as participating attendees.
-The LINK program planning has been underway since August 2022 and is scheduled to take place in Montreal from August 15-19.
-117 attendees are registered, and a series of 17 panel discussion, 9 small group tours are planned, including approximately 50 speakers.
 Engage and expose regional leaders attending LINK 2023 to innovative, localized, tactical strategies on the ground in Montreal via a series of four field tours.
-Nine small group field tours have been scheduled for LINK attendees to explore advanced AV/EV vehicle development, a brand-new light rail system, premium bus rapid transit system, bicycle express bikeways, pedestrianized streets, and several urban redevelopment projects.
-Conduct a debrief session with LINK 2023 attendees after the Montreal trip and prepare a report out of A debrief will be planned with LINK attendees to take place within two months after the LINK program in lessons learned.
-Montreal concludes.
+The LINK program took place in Montreal from August 15-19 with 130 attendees.
+There was a series of 17 panel discussion, 9 small group tours with approximately 50 speakers.
+Nine small group field tours were offered for LINK attendees to explore advanced AV/EV vehicle development, a brand-new light rail system, premium bus rapid transit system, bicycle express bikeways, pedestrianized streets, and several urban redevelopment projects in the Montreal area.
+Conduct a debrief session with LINK 2023 attendees after the Montreal trip and prepare a report out of lessons learned.
+A debrief was hosted with LINK attendees in December to discuss learnings from Montreal LINK program to consider potential positive impact on metro Atlanta efforts.

 Develop and implement the 2023 Regional Leadership Institute (RLI) incorporating 50 established regional leaders with a focus on bringing representation from all counties within the region and across sectors, including an emphasis on a quantifiably diverse class cohort measured across regional, work sector, and personal demographics.
-The 2023 RLI class has been selected and will begin to meet with an initial virtual orientation as well as early in-person program days scheduled for August.
-The second session of in-person days including overnight stays will take place in October.
-Program content and participant engagement is in an active planning process.
+The 2023 RLI program included 50 participants and took place with a virtual orientation, as well as early in-person program days in August.
+The second session of in-person days including overnight stays took place in October.
 Host two days of pre-session programming for 2023 RLI cohort and four session days for the week of RLI itself.
-These dates have been scheduled for August 29-30 and October 8-11.
+RLI was hosted on August 29-30 and October 8-11.
 Conduct five evaluation surveys throughout the program, and incorporate future programmatic enhancements and improvements based on feedback received.
-Evaluations will be conducted throughout both the LINK and RLI programs.
+Evaluations were conducted throughout both the LINK and RLI programs.
 Develop and implement the 2023 MARC program including a series of five sessions, an open house, a community-based project day, and a presentation to the ARC board.
-The MARC 2023 program is in active planning for each session, and dates across the program year have been set.
-MARC kicks off with an all-day session on August 12.
+The MARC 2023 program began with a kick-off session on August 12 and continued through monthly Saturday sessions throughout the year.
 Recruit students from across the region, guided by a strong recruitment plan to reach out to at least seven schools or community-based non-profit partners in each county, with an emphasis on diverse student voices.
 A very diverse and competitive class of students were selected by a committee review of their applications.
 These students represent every county served by ARC as a regional commission.